 To make a saltwater rinse at home:

-- Boil 460 milliliters of water, then leave to cool.
+- Boil water, then leave to cool.

 - Mix 1 teaspoon (tsp) of salt and 1 tsp of baking soda into the water while it is still quite warm.

 - Wash the hands well with soap and water.